 The TreeTop Walk starts with a few stairs downhill before you pass through a little wooden cabin and onto the high suspension bridge.
 The bridge is very high above the jungle floor and spans a deep valley.
 You are above most of the trees so there are great views across to a reservoir and over the treetops.

 We saw a monitor lizard casually resting at the top of a dead tree trunk roughly 10 metres high.
-I’m not sure how he got here or if he were perhaps stuck.
+I’m not sure how he got here or if he was perhaps stuck.
 The tree trunk looked very smooth and I could only imagine he would just slide all the way down and crash into the ground at the bottom if he tried to crawl down.

 We also saw a monkey walking along the bridge railings.
 He then sat very neatly and somehow balanced there without falling, even though the bridge wobbles quite a bit when people walk along.
 I think it’s perhaps the best treetop walk in Singapore since it gives a fantastic view over MacRitchie area and gets you right up close to the trees.